 Most emergency rooms are busy, hectic places.
 A patient of any age, with virtually any type of illness or injury can come in, from an adult car accident victim to a child who is complaining of stomach pain.

-A serious medical condition is missed, either because a medical test isn’t ordered or the results aren’t available before the patient is discharged.
+A serious medical condition is not diagnosed, either because a medical test isn’t ordered or the results aren’t available before the patient is discharged.
 It is only at a later appointment that the proper diagnosis is given.
 If the delay resulted in a worsened condition that could have been avoided, you may have cause for legal action.

 There are several types of medication mistakes that can occur in the ER.
 Drug-drug, drug-condition, and drug-food interactions can happen when a complete patient history isn’t recorded.
 A patient may also be given the wrong drug, the wrong dose, or a drug that they are allergic to.

-Several errors can occur during an emergency operation.
+Several surgical errors can occur during an emergency operation.
 There may be inadequate cleaning of the surgical site, an instrument or bandage can be left inside of the body, healthy tissue can be accidentally nicked, and even the wrong procedure can be performed.

 A patient may be moved to a medical/surgical wing when they really need to be in the ICU.
 Or, they may even be sent directly home before they are well.
+A hasty discharge can cause a condition or illness to worsen.
+In fact, almost 20% of Medicare patients who are discharged will be readmitted within 30 days.
+This is a serious issue for people who live alone and may not have anyone to assist them if they fall, have a seizure, lose consciousness, or experience another type of medical event.

 Many of these types of errors will lead to serious or lifelong complications for the patient, and can even result in death.